midnightntwrk/midnight-architecture/apis-and-common-types/hoarfrost/README.md

 that a *target size* for an entry, `T` is fixed, and, after encoding a vertex, if its entry is smaller than `T`, any children are expanded breadth-first until the largest entry that is still smaller than `T` is arrived at.
-As references are now 32 bytes, "small entries" are entries that are smaller than a reference to them, and these are always inlined.
+As references are now 32 bytes (or whatever the hash size is), "small entries" are entries that are smaller than a reference to them, and these are always inlined.

 As `data` is unbounded, it may be *larger* than `T`.
 An entry larger than `T` is split into consecutive entries, by incrementing `H(v)`.
 That is, the second